ome/omero-test-infra/README.md

  * `py-common` runs standard Python package build steps
  * `py-setup` builds and install the Python package

+You can also define a custom environment:
+* `env` will be sourced before any commands are run

 ### Environment variables ###

 The .env defines a number of variables that can optionally be passed